 - Glenlivet 12 year

 The workhorse of the Glenlivet lineup, Glenlivet 12 year is matured in a mix of American and European oak casks and bottled at 40% ABV.
+You can get your hands on a 750ml bottle for $36.99, depending on your location.
 It has a fruity nose of citrus, apples, and apricots, a palate of vanilla and citrus, and an oak finish.
 Previously bottled in a widely recognized green-tinted bottle, in 2018 it was re-released in a clear bottle with teal labeling.

 - Glenlivet 14 year Cognac Cask Selection

-The 14 year offering from Glenlivet is matured in a mix of American oak, Spanish sherry, and French Cognac casks and bottled at 40%ABV.
+The 14 year offering from Glenlivet for $42.99-$67.99 is matured in a mix of American oak, Spanish sherry, and French Cognac casks and bottled at 40%ABV.
 The nose has notes of honey, cinnamon, and licorice, with a rich palette of chocolate, dried fruit, and baked pear.
-The finish is long and luscious with a little dry heat.
+The finish is long and luscious, with a little dry heat.

 - Glenlivet 15 year French Oak Reserve

-Bottled at 40%ABV after maturing in French Limousin Oak casks, this bottle has a distinctive deep red label.
+Bottled at 40%ABV after maturing in French Limousin oak casks, this bottle has a distinctive deep red label.
 The nose bears the aroma of almonds and butter.
-A palate of fruits, nuts, and with a buttery mouthfeel reminiscent of chardonnay.
-The finish is rich with a hint of almond and full of the promised french oak like a fine Armagnac.
+A palate of fruits, nuts, and buttery mouthfeel reminiscent of Chardonnay.
+The finish is rich with a hint of almond and full of the promised French oak, like a fine Armagnac.

 - Glenlivet 18 Year

-The Glenlivet 18 year is aged in American oak and sherry casks, bottled at 43% ABV and winner of two gold medals at the International Wine and Spirits competition.
+The Glenlivet 18 year is aged in American oak and sherry casks, bottled at 43% ABV, and is the winner of two gold medals at the International Wine and Spirits competition.
 The 18-year offering has a nose of barley, chocolate, and light nuttiness.
-The palate is sweet juicy orange with spice and oak.
-The finish is long and spicy with a raisin sweetness.
-It makes for a great compliment to foie gras or a filet mignon.
-This bottle is often regarded as the best bang for your buck in the Glenlivet roster.
+The palate is sweet, juicy orange with spice and oak.
+The finish is long and spicy, with a raisin sweetness.
+It makes a great compliment to foie gras or filet mignon.
+This bottle, at $114.99–$169.99, is often regarded as the best bang for your buck in the Glenlivet roster.

 - Glenlivet 21 year

-Bottled at 43% ABV and aged in American oak and sherry casks, this bottle may be among the most definitive examples of a top-shelf Speyside scotch available on the market.
-Possessing a strong nose of dried fruit, sherry, and malt accompanied by a palate of sherry, fruits, herbs, and oak.
+This bottle may be among the most definitive examples of a top-shelf Speyside scotch available on the market and is priced anywhere from $239.99 to $375.
+It is bottled at 43% ABV and aged in American oak and sherry casks.
+Possessing a strong nose of dried fruit, sherry, and malt, it is accompanied by a palate of sherry, fruits, herbs, and oak.
 The finish is a lingering warmth with a note of nuttiness.

 - Glenlivet XXV

 The Glenlivet 25 year is bottled at 43%ABV and aged in Oloroso Sherry casks.
-On the nose, it has a rich chocolate and cherry notes.
-The palate is full of toasted nuts, dark chocolate, and ripe fruit ending with a long rich finish with a hint of baking spices.
+On the nose, it has rich chocolate and cherry notes.
+The palate is full of toasted nuts, dark chocolate, and ripe fruit, ending with a long, rich finish with a hint of baking spices.

 - Glenlivet Caribbean Reserve

 This bottle is built for summer evenings.
 Aged in American oak and finished in Caribbean rum casks, the Glenlivet Caribbean Reserve is not only great for sipping but would make a great substitution for rum in a mai-tai or other tiki cocktails.
-Bottled at 40%ABV the nose includes notes of orchard fruits accompanied by a noticeable aroma of ripe banana.
+Bottled at 40%ABV, the nose includes notes of orchard fruits accompanied by a noticeable aroma of ripe banana.
 The palate is full of tropical fruit and a hint of the funky esters that are signature to Caribbean rum.
 The finish is smooth and sweet.
+It’s priced at $30.99 to $45.99 for a 750ml bottle.

 - Glenlivet Founders Reserve

-Bottled at 40%ABV without an age statement, the Founders Reserve has the fruity nose that Glenlivet is known for.
-A palate of orange, pear, and toffee is followed by a smooth lingering finish.
+Bottled at 40%ABV without an age statement and costing almost same as the Caribbean Reserve, the Founders Reserve has the fruity nose that Glenlivet is known for.
+A palate of orange, pear, and toffee is followed by a smooth, lingering finish.

 - Glenlivet Winchester Collection

 The Winchester collection is a 50-year-old bottling aged in oak since the 1960s.
 Three vintages are available from 1964, 66, and 67.
-Only 150 bottles were filled and this is among the loftiest collectors bottles for scotch currently available.
+Only 150 bottles were filled, and this is among the loftiest collectors’ bottles of Scotch currently available.
+Its cost of almost $25K might sound astonishing to most.

 Glenlivet Limited Releases and Travel Exclusives